kotliluk/rachel/README.md

 select a ZIP file for processing.
 The application finds .rachel files in the zip (even in subfolders) and processes them.
 If the loading type is set to *"files"*, the application expects a user to select multiple .rachel files.
 The default setting is *"zip"*.
 The **resultFilename** field sets the name of the downloaded ZIP file with generated reports.
 The default name is *"rachel-eval-results"*.

+The **reportName** modifies names of generated reports.
+It can specify 4 modifications:
+* **usePathParts** sets which parts of the path to the project files should be included in the report name.
+The parts are numbered backwards - last part (i.e., filename) is number 1.
+Example: if we have a source project some/path/to/my-project.rachel and set usePathParts to \[ 1, 3 \], the report name will be path/my-project.rachel.
+* **joinPathParts** sets how slashes in the source project path are replaced.
+Example: if we have a source project some/path/to/my-project.rachel and set joinPathParts to "-", the report name will be some-path-to-my-project.rachel.
+* **prefix**/**suffix** are prepended/appended respectively to the filename after usePathParts and joinPathParts modifications

-Words *loadType* and *resultFilename* are reserved and cannot be used to name your count rules.
+Words *loadType*, *resultFilename*, and *reportName* are reserved and cannot be used to name your count rules.

 Further, the JSON file contains arbitrary number of rules with custom (non-reserved) but unique names.
 There are 3 types of rules, the type is specified by its operations/tables/queries field: